-ST. PETERSBURG, Fla. — Twenty-six years ago today, hurricane season hadn't even begun when wicked winds ripped through the Tampa Bay area.
+ST. PETERSBURG, Fla. — Twenty-eight years ago, hurricane season hadn't even begun when wicked winds ripped through the Tampa Bay area.

 It was just the start of what the March 1993 "Storm of the Century" would unleash on Florida.
 What followed was storm surge upward of 12 feet, multiple tornadoes and an unbelievable 59,000-plus cloud-to-ground lightning strikes.

 The storm came suddenly on midnight Friday, March 12, lasting well into the early morning hours.

 To many Florida residents who lived through it, it was like a "no-name" hurricane slammed into the state.
 Farther north, it was a blizzard to remember.

 The National Weather Service reports at least 11 tornadoes spawned from the main squall line.
 Three people were killed from an F-2 tornado in Levy County.

 Back in the bay area, the roaring winds from the line of storms over the Gulf of Mexico blew in a 7-foot storm surge near St. Pete Beach.
 Twelve feet of water was reported in Hernando County's Pine Island.

 The Weather Channel's "Storm Stories" featured the island in a 2003 episode.

 "The sky above the Gulf of Mexico is alive with lightning; the product of an unusually intense line of thunderstorms about 200 miles northwest," Jim Cantore narrates.